-"Human factors refer to environmental, organisational and job factors, and human and individual characteristics, which influence behaviour at work in a way which can affect health and safety" Health and Safety Executive
+"Human factors refer to environmental, organisational and job factors, and human and individual characteristics, which influence behaviour at work in a way which can affect health and safety"

 Sensation, perception & response

-Working memory vs. long- term memory
+The difference between working memory and long- term memory

 Human factors in decision making

-When the Titanic's captain decided to increase speed, he relied on the current statistics and good weather, but if he used his previous experience and knowledge to fill in the “missing cues” of short visibility and icebergs, the accident may have been prevented.
+When the Titanic's captain decided to increase speed, he relied on current statistics and good weather.
+However, if he used existing knowledge to fill in “missing cues” of poor visibility and icebergs, the accident may have been prevented.

-How fatigue can cause unsafe events
+How fatigue causes unsafe events

 How to combat human factors at work